vpaliy/last.fm-api/README.md

 This project is a wrapper for the [Last.fm API](https://www.last.fm/api/).
-The Last.fm API allows anyone to build their own programs using Last.fm data.
-What can I do with this API?
+The last.fm API allows anyone to build their applications using the last.fm data.

 Here's the list of the most useful things you can do with this API: